-It is important that you as a parent check that a programme has ‘CYF Approval for OSCAR services’ to ensure that your children are getting a good level of care.
+It’s important that you check a programme has ‘Ministry Approval for OSCAR Services’ to ensure that your children are getting a good level of care.

 What is a holiday programme likely to cost?

 This is not an easy question to answer.
 Programmes vary so greatly.
-If you are choosing an intensive sporting or art/craft type programme that requires specialist teaching or coaching you may be paying $25 – $30 a session.
+If you are choosing an intensive sporting or art/craft type programme that requires specialist teaching or coaching you may be paying anywhere from $25 – $30 a session, and up to $100-150 a day.
 This will depend on the region you are in and the programme you choose.